-A means of synchronizing monitoring equipment for use in conjunction with a (C,M/C,M) architecture, to measure throughput and delay, is described in § 4 of this Recommendation.
+A means of synchronizing monitoring equipment for use in conjunction with a (C,M/C,M) architecture, to measure throughput and delay, is described in clause 4.

-Subsection 2.2 lists the primary performance parameters (as specified in Recommendations X.135, X.136 and X.137) and identifies the test architectures that can be used to measure them.
+Subclause 2.2 lists the primary performance parameters (as specified in Recommendations X.135, X.136 and X.137) and identifies the test architectures that can be used to measure them.
 In some cases the test architectures can be used to measure parameters only if certain additional assumptions are made and such assumptions are described.